MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 * Use the **Export to data lake** feature in Power Apps to extract data from Common Data Service into Azure Data Lake Storage Gen2, which can then be used to run analytics.
 For more information about the export to data lake feature, see [Exporting CDS data to Azure Data Lake is Generally Available](https://powerapps.microsoft.com/blog/exporting-cds-data-to-azure-data-lake-preview/#:~:text=Exporting%20CDS%20data%20to%20Azure%20Data%20Lake%20is,BI%20reporting%2C%20ML%2C%20Data%20Warehousing%20and%20other%20).

 * Use the Tabular Data Stream (TDS) Protocol endpoint to access read-only data in Common Data Service.
 For more information about this preview feature and a video on how it works, see [Tabular Data Stream (TDS) Protocol endpoint for Common Data Service (CDS)](https://powerapps.microsoft.com/blog/tabular-data-stream-tds-protocol-endpoint-for-common-data-service-cds/).

+>[!Note]
+> Both the Common Data Service connector and the OData APIs are meant to serve analytical scenarios where data volumes are relatively small.
+The recommended approach for bulk data extraction is “Export to Data Lake”.
+TDS endpoint is a better option than the Common Data Service connector and OData endpoint, but is currently in Preview.
+>
+>As a guideline, most default entities will be retrieved at a rate of approximately 500 rows per second using the Common Data Service connector.
+Take this rate into account when deciding whether you want to connect to Common Data Service or export to data lake.

 ## Limitations and issues